 The Dangers of Our Perpetual Ministry Activity

 “In the church, as long as you appear busy, people rarely question your knowledge or effectiveness.
 They assume whenever there is a cloud of dust, meaningful activity must be just ahead of it.
-So I started kicking up perpetual dust clouds.” – Fil
+So I started kicking up perpetual dust clouds.” – Fil Anderson

 Fil Anderson is the author of a book I read more than a decade ago, Running On Empty.
 His book, sub-titled, “Contemplative spirituality for overachievers” is a helpful one I recommend.
-Fil began to see a revelation of who he was becoming… a minister on empty, in multiple areas of his life.
+Fil began to see a revelation of who he was becoming… a minister running on empty in multiple areas of his life.
 In his own words, “So I started kicking up perpetual dust clouds.”

-What’s could be hiding behind the dust clouds:
+What could be hiding behind the dust clouds: